 WGS Research Seminar

-All Ph.D. students are invited to present their dissertation research in the seminar at least once before graduating.
+All Ph.D. students are required to present their dissertation research in the seminar at least once before graduating.
 Please contact the Graduate Coordinator to arrange your presentation.